International Sports Law

 The Code of Sports-related Arbitration spells out the two divisions of CAS: the Ordinary Arbitration Division and the Appeals Arbitration Division.
 The Ordinary Division functions as a court of sole instance.
 The Appeals Division hears cases brought to it on appeal from the various IFs and other sports organizations.
 CAS also has the power to issue advisory opinions.
 In rare instances, CAS decisions can be appealed to the Swiss Federal Tribunal.

 In addition to ordinary and appeals divisions, CAS forms special ad hoc divisions to hear urgent cases that arise during the Olympic Games.
 The turn-around time for arbitration decisions made by the ad hoc division is as short as 24 hours.
-There will be an ad hoc division of CAS established for the 2006 Winter Olympics in Torino.
+There will likely be an ad hoc division of CAS established for the 2008 Summer Games in Beijing.